MarkKelson/REPAID/README.md

 and a code file

-1. PA sys rev code.R
+4. PA sys rev code.R

 and a Rmarkdown file for creating our supplement

-1. Supplementary_material.Rmd
+5. Supplementary_material.Rmd

+To replicate the analyses you should download all files, amend file paths in document 4 (which calls files 1-3) and then run all of the code in document 4.
+Document 5 will produce the supplementary material.